 Visit the County’s COVID-19 Resources Page for more information about how to get help with housing, child care, financial assistance, utilities and more.

-The San Mateo-based nonprofit Samaritan House provides a number of services for those needing assistance with housing, food, health care and more.
+The San Mateo-based nonprofit Samaritan House provides a number of services for those needing assistance with rent or mortgage payments, food, health care and more.
 If you or someone you know needs assistance, please contact Samaritan House at (650) 347-3648 first to see how to access these programs and for health screening before entering.

 Food Resources: For information about grocery and meal programs throughout the County, contact the Food Connection Hotline at: 800-984-3663 or visit https://www.shfb.org.
 Seniors & older-adults at-risk of COVID-19 may qualify for free meals from local restaurants to be delivered at home through the Great Plates Delivered program.

 Housing Rental Assistance/Eviction Protections for Tenants: Visit the California's Housing is Key website for information for tenants and landlords about statewide financial resources and eviction protections for those affected by COVID-19.

 Public Assistance Programs: For connections to Medi-Cal, CalFresh, CalWORKs, and General Assistance, visit www.mybenefitscalwin.org or email firstname.lastname@example.org or call 800-223-8383

 Mental Health & Crisis Support: If you or someone you know is experiencing challenges with anxiety, panic, depression, alcohol and drug use or other emotional distress, you are not alone.
 San Mateo County Health provides information about resources that are available 24/7 https://www.smchealth.org/bhrsservices.